boysack/Domain-Adaptive-Learning-with-Gradient-Reversal-and-Wordle-Inspired-Training-for-NER/README.md

 - validate: perform inference on both source and target domain
 - gridsearch: perform the randomised grid search taking the combinations from the yaml file

+Other parameters, such as the learning rates, can be modified in the args.py file inside the utils folder.